BrianInGermany/oldcardgames/all_collections/_posts/2022-12-18-tapp_tarock.markdown

 - END (Player 3 playes for quadruple stakes on the three.)

 ### Exchanging Cards
-Once the bid is won, in all games except "solo", the bidwinner can exchange cards from the tapp, and the tapp is flipped over.
+Once the bid is won, in all games except "solo", the bidwinner can exchange cards from the tapp, and the tapp is flipped over for all to see.
 The bidwinner exchanges the specified number of cards, and the discarded cards count towards the bidwinner's trick points, while the untouched tapp cards belong to the opponents' tricks.
 Note: you may discard cards you just picked up.
 - Kings and Sküs, Mond (21) and Pagat (1) may not be discarded, because they are worth five points each, and would immediately land in your tricks, giving you an unfair advantage.
 - Tarot can only be discarded if you have no other suited cards to discard.
 - Cards are discarded face-up.

-### Gameplay
+### Trick Taking
 The player who won the bid plays the first card.
 The highest ranked card takes the trick, and the winner of the trick plays the next card.
 You need 36 points to win the game.

 ### Scoring
-For each round of tarock, trick points are counted to determine who gets paid how much.
+At the end of each game, trick points are counted to determine who gets paid how much.

 #### __Trick Points__
 Tarock uses an unusual method of counting trick points.
 Group cards into packs of three, add the point values of each card, and then subtract two from this number.
-It is actually fairly easy to count this way, simply group two one-pointer cards like normal tarots or the numbered suits with one high-pointer card, and you can just ignore the one-pointers.
+It's actually fairly easy to count this way, simply group two one-pointer cards like normal tarots or the numbered suits with one high-pointer card, and you can just ignore the one-pointers.

 For example: